Mason Wells Newsletter 2016 – Volume 3

 The Slippery Rock facility is expected to be operational this fall and will provide additional capacity as the Company meets the growing demands of its customer base, both domestically and internationally.

-The plant location in Pennsylvania will also make servicing East Coast customers faster and more efficient, while also freeing up additional capacity in the Company’s three Wisconsin facilities, allowing Whitehall to continue to deliver a superior customer service experience for all of its customers.
+The plant located in Pennsylvania will also make servicing East Coast customers faster and more efficient, while also freeing up additional capacity in the Company’s three Wisconsin facilities, allowing Whitehall to continue to deliver a superior customer service experience for all of its customers.

 Earlier this year, Jay Radtke, a Managing Director at Mason Wells, was a key speaker at the Global Pouch Forum in Miami, Florida.
 Mr. Radtke heads up the firm’s Packaging Materials and Converting sector, one of the four Industry Sectors of Mason Wells.